10 Common Facebook Problems and Errors (And How to Fix Them)

 - Visit another website to make sure your connection is working.
 If not, follow our steps to fixing internet connection problems .

 - Clear your browser cache and cookies , or try to open Facebook in an incognito window or another browser.
-If this works, something about your current browser is the issue.
+If this works, there may be something wrong with your current browser.

 - Disable any VPNs or tracker-blocking extensions you have running and try to connect to Facebook directly.